Woods Wellness Center

 Services are provided to full-time traditional students.

 - Convenience- Students can see our staff between classes and as their schedules allow.
-Health Services staff work hard to accommodate student schedules.
+Woods Wellness Center staff work hard to accommodate student schedules.
+Our services are located on campus within walking distance.
+No vehicle required.

 - Economy - Most of your needs are paid for by your student health fee.
 Those few services not covered will be charged to you at our cost.

 - Quality - Health services are provided by a Nurse Practitioner with years of health care experience.

 - Individual Attention - Our staff provides care for students, not the entire community.
-We have the health of William Woods students as our top priority.
+We have the health of William Woods campus as our top priority.

 - Diagnosis and treatment of acute illness or injuries; earaches, sore throats, urinary infections